derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges.
+**4) Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges.
   - [ ] Go
   - [ ] Java
   - [ ] Rust